Taekwondo Black Belt Age Requirements [What are They?]

 2-2.5 years in taekwondo to become a black belt is a realistic scenario if focusing on leveling up and training 5-6 days a week or even more.

-Tips for Black Belt Test
+Tips for Black Belt Test: Video

-Taekwondo belt requirements WTF
+Taekwondo belt requirements by WT (former WTF)

 In fact, the first thing one should do before all taekwondo black belt requirements questions is to look into the official statement of this sport.
 For instance, the regulations by WTF (World Taekwondo Federation) – one of the organizations that rule the official Taekwondo competitions.

 Note: The WTF is now just WT (World Taekwondo).
+Website: worldtaekwondo.org

 WT is governing the sport of Taekwondo in the Olympics.